Octavia the Younger: Death

 Octavia died of natural causes.
 Suetonius says she died in Augustus' 54th year, thus 11 BC with Roman inclusive counting.
-Her funeral was a public one, with her sons-in-law (Drusus, Ahenobarbus, Iullus Antony, and possibly Paullus Aemillius Lepidus) carrying her to the grave in the Mausoleum of Augustus.
+Her funeral was a public one, with her sons-in-law (Drusus, Ahenobarbus, Iullus Antonius, and possibly Paullus Aemillius Lepidus) carrying her to the grave in the Mausoleum of Augustus.
 Drusus delivered one funeral oration from the rostra and Augustus gave her the highest posthumous honors (building the Gate of Octavia and Porticus Octaviae in her memory).
 Augustus also had the Roman senate declare his sister to be a goddess.
 Augustus declined some other honors decreed to her by the senate, for reasons unknown.
-She was one of the first Roman women to have coins minted bearing her image; only Antony's previous wife Fulvia pre-empted her.